Why choose for the Royal Academy of Art?

 7. Research oriented post-graduate programmes

 The Royal Academy of Art emphasizes and recognizes the importance of research in Art.
 We have masters programme dedicated to artistic research.
 Art students and teachers can do a PhD programme at our school.
-The Royal Academy of Art and the University of Leiden have a cooperation and offers PhD-Arts.
+The Royal Academy of Art and the University of Leiden have a cooperation and offer PhD-Arts.

 8. Situated in the diplomatic and political capital